kaepek/calibration/README.md

 ## Combination and smoothing procedure

+0. Requires that data has been collected following the [data collection procedure](#collection-procedure)
 1. Combine the collected `./calibration-data/[run_id]/raw_capture_data.jsonl` file `npm run combine:rotation-voltage-network-data --run_id=[run_id]`, you will recieve a file `merged_capture_data.csv` in the `./calibration-data/[run_id]` folder if successful, this program will report how well it matched records, high match rate is expect ~98% for good runs.
 Less than 98% can indicate a loss of sync between the ADC and Encoder microcontroller data recorders, or other issues, try re-running a new trial experiment in this case and abandon the bad data capture.
 2. Inspect the `./calibration-data/[run_id]/merged_capture_data.csv` file using the following command and tune the kalman settings at the top of the relevant file `tune-rotation-voltage-data-smoothing.py` (trial and error if nessesary, looking for kalman closely following the signal without to much noise).
     - `npm run inspect:rotation-voltage-data --run_id=[run_id]`